Analyzing Trends, Spotting Opportunities, and Making Informed Trading Decisions

 Support and Resistance Levels

-Strike prices with high open interest act as support or resistance levels as they represent areas where market participants have a vested interest in exercising their options.
-Traders can use these levels to plan their entry and exit points or employ specific options strategies based on support/resistance breakouts.
+Strike prices with high open interest act as support or resistance levels.
+That is because many traders have a stake in those options.
+You can use these levels to plan your entry and exit points or build strategies around breakouts.

 Options Strategies based on Option Chain Analysis